ulisesjc/Aurora.me/README.md

 This project was made with a team of 5, following AGILE methodologies.

-This project uses HTML/CSS for the frontend, Node.js for the middleware, and Express.js for the backend.
+This project uses HTML/CSS for the frontend, Node.js for the middleware, and Express.js with PostgreSQL for the backend and database.